nayms/contracts-v2/README.md

 * `Settings (ISettings.sol)` - Interface for global settings.
 We have a single global settings instance for our platform.

 The _Nayms company entity_ and its address can be obtained via `Settings.getAddress(SETTINGS.NAYMS_ENTITY)`.

+## Technical docs

+An architectural overview can be found in [docs/architecture.md](docs/architecture.md).

 ## Example usage